crazywm/crazys-wm-mod/Docs&Tools/Design Docs/movies.md

 viewers will decide that they don't want to watch a film in the near future.

 A promoter can be used to stimulate demand and decrease the market saturation.

+## Fame
+Your actresses gain fame if their movies perform well, in two different ways:
+1) While the movie is screening, they gain fame based on the number of viewers in that particular week.
+The maximum amount of fame they can reach this way is given by the square root of the number of viewers.
+Fame gain decreases if the girl only contributed few/bad scenes to the movie.
+2) When the movie is taken out of circulation, the actresses gain fame based on its total box office.
+The maximum fame that can be reached this way is the calculated as `SQRT(BoxOffice / 10)`.
+For one movie, no more than 5 points of fame can be gained.
+If the movie performs particularly bad relative to her current fame, she might lose fame points.

 ## Target Groups
 Target groups are a collection of people with similar tastes that may go and see